 |– Ethics, Rights and Accountability (CCR = 6 courses)||-6|

 |– Socioeconomic and Political Context (CCR = 6)||-3|

 |– Evaluation and Performance Measurement (CCR = 6)||-5|

 |– Human Resource Management (CCR = 3)||-3|

 |– Information and Technology Management (CCR = 3)||-3|

 |Subject-Matter Shortfall for Typical Student (Sum of Shortfalls)||-67|

 |Archetypal Public Affairs Subjects (P&MA, EA, QM, DI&PP)||49.7%|

 |Archetypal International Affairs Subjects (I&GC, ID, DS&FR)||2.6%|

-Page Created By: Ian Clark on 18 November 2013, last updated 10 May 2015.
+Page Created By: Ian Clark on 18 November 2013, last updated 10 May 2015, except for links to main website updated 5 July 2019.
 Updating and editing may consist of substantive and/or formatting changes.
 Unless otherwise noted, however, information regarding a program’s structure, curricular offerings and PEACO score is based on the program as it was on the date of page creation.
 The content presented on this page, except for the assignments of courses to Atlas subjects, the Instructional Distribution analysis, and the Commentary is drawn directly from the source(s) cited above, and consists of direct quotations or close paraphrases.